 The pandemic has hit Black, Latinx, Native American and immigrant communities particularly hard due to systemic inequities fueled by historic racism.
 The vaccine will be critical for mitigating COVID-19’s continued impact on these communities.
 In Colorado, the Colorado Vaccine Equity Taskforce was formed to ensure that all groups – regardless of race, ethnicity, ability and other factors – have all the facts to make informed decisions about the safety of vaccines for their families, and to hold leaders accountable for ensuring access to these vaccines for all.

 How long will vaccine protection last?

 It is not currently known how long protection from the COVID-19 vaccine will last.
 However, COVID-19 has caused serious illness and death for many people, and getting the COVID-19 vaccine is far safer than getting COVID-19 and spreading it to others.
 Because scientists are still researching the vaccine’s protective longevity, it is important to continue disease prevention habits like wearing a mask and physically distancing from others.

 What are the side effects of the vaccine?

 People who get the COVID-19 vaccine may experience no side effects at all.
-Others may experience mild side effects, which may include pain, swelling or redness at the injection site, fatigue, low-grade fever or headache.
-These side effects are common and a sign that the vaccine is doing its job and mounting an immune response.
+Others may experience mild side effects, which may include pain, swelling or redness at the injection site, fatigue, low-grade fever, chills or headache.
+These side effects are common and a sign that the vaccine is doing its job and mounting a robust immune response in your body.
 Experiencing side effects does not mean you have COVID-19.
 Remember, the vaccine cannot give you COVID-19.

 What information will I need to provide in order to be vaccinated?